 New South Wales (NSW): Apprehended Violence Order (AVO)

-How to file a restraining order in NSW?
+So do you want to know how to file a restraining order in NSW?
+First, we should know if you are eligible to apply for one.
 The following people can make an application:

 For a police application, they will evaluate whether any of these reasons exist: